Data Strategy

 Sure, you always have to prioritise talent over tools.
 But make no mistake about the latter… it’s an important driver for your data culture and analytics team as well.

-You could hire the best people in the world, but if they hate the technology they’re working with, that won’t do you any good either.
 You need to invest in the right tools and technologies, so your team can work as efficiently as possible towards the goals you laid out in step 1.

 Step 6: Promote collaboration and communication